IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The family field is a Solaris `AF_` value, so it's 2 for IPv4 and 26 for IPv6.

-The hook type is in network byte order (big-endian); its value is:
+The hook type is in big-endian byte order; its value is:

 * 0 if the packet was received by the machine from another machine;